 Heather St. Peters

-Passion for ministering to women prompted Heather to help open A Friend’s House in Bluffton, Indiana.
-Heather facilitated board development, including needs assessment, strategic planning, board training, and timeline; developed organizational policies, personnel descriptions, and hiring practices; led the committee assigned to manage leadership transition for the entire executive team; and developed and monitored a strategic plan for program improvement and expansion.
-As director of development, Heather identified and courted major donors and achieved a balanced budget for the organization each year she served as an employee.
+Passion for ministering to women prompted Dr. St. Peters to join A Friend’s House in Bluffton, Indiana, where she facilitated board development, including needs assessment, strategic planning, board training, and timeline; developed organizational policies, personnel descriptions, and hiring practices; led the committee assigned to manage leadership transition for the entire executive team; and developed and monitored a strategic plan for program improvement and expansion.
+As director of development, Dr. St. Peters identified and courted major donors and achieved a balanced budget for the organization each year she served as an employee.

 Dr. St. Peters’ academic career began in 1994 with a Midwest Christian University, working in an interdisciplinary department that served local and international clients as part of the curriculum, clients such as Allen County Right to Life, American Red Cross, Goodwill Industries, Makarios International, Panhurst Farms, and Zimbabwe Gecko Society.
 Real-world projects prompted Dr. St. Peters’ research and publications in peer-reviewed journals on topics related to experiential learning, service learning, and short-term missions.
 Along with generating peer-reviewed publications, Dr. St. Peters presented internationally.

 In addition to exposing her children to various cultures, Dr. St. Peters enjoys reading dystopian literature, historical fiction, and topics related to WWII and the aftermath of the war in Eurasia.
 She plays chauffeur to athletic and arts events for her children and cycles with her husband.
 The family have been members of Trinity Evangelical Church since 1998.
 A guiding verse throughout her career has been 1 Peter 1:13, “Therefore prepare your minds for action.
 Be sober-minded.
 Set your hope fully on the grace to be given you at the revelation of Jesus Christ.”